xqwen/dap/dap_src/README.md

 + ``--output_all` or ``--all``: Output information for  all SNPs and all signal clusters. **By default, only SNPs with PIP > 0.001 and signal clusters with SPIP > 0.25 are displayed**

 ### 4.5 Miscellaneous options
+We do not recommend users to change the following setting, but these options may be usful for specific situations (e.g., customized applications, speeding up computation).

++ ``-g grid_file``: spefiy the text file containing effect size priors to be integrated out.
+By default, the marginal likelihood/Bayes factor is computed by averaging over a default grid of prior effect sizes.
+The default prior size is typically sufficient for both QTL mapping and GWAS analysis.
+User can specify an alternative set of effect size priors (in terms of squared expected effect sizes) in a text file with a single column, and each line represent a unique prior expected squared effect size.
++ ``-size_limit maximum_cluster_member_size``: specify the maximum number of variants allowed in a signal cluster.
+By defualt, there is no constraint and the size of each signal cluster is completely data determined.
+Setting a small number of  maximum_cluster_member_size forces DAP-G to cap the number of variants into each cluster and reduces computation.